BoldingBruggeman/getm-rewrite/doc/pages/index.md

-title: GETM Documentation
+title: Documentation
-Author: Karsten Bolding
+Author: Hans Burchard and Karsten Bolding

 FLOM is an initiative to provide a framework containing software components needed by all models of lakes and oceans - but typically independent of the